 Dr Libu Manjakkal

-- Research Assistant (Electronic and Nanoscale Engineering)
+- Research Associate (Electronic & Nanoscale Engineering)

 Wearable systems have recently attracted significant attention due to numerous applications including health monitiong and defence applications.
 In wearable systems, energy storaging/harvesting devices and sensors are key.
 As a result of this, his focus on electrochemical supercapacitors and sensors taking special attention and provides him a solid background to embark on developing solutions for future societal needs for health monitoring, pollution monitoring and energy technology.
 Below briefly explained few key parts of his research track:

 - Flexible supercapacitors based on carbon based composites and nanostructred metal oxides